-Portfolio Budget Outcome 1 To achieve more productive and sustainable agricultural systems for the benefit of developing countries and Australia through international agricultural research and training partnerships.
-Statements Program 1 International agricultural research-for-development for more productive and sustainable agriculture.
-Pui rpose To contribute to reducing poverty and improving the livelihoods of many in the Indo-Pacific region through more productive and sustainable agriculture emerging from collaborative international research.
-Performance criteria Target Corporate Plan Delivery in line with the ACIAR 10-Year Strategy 2018-2027: " multilateral research collaborations and co- investment with development partners through the Global Program " bilateral country research partnerships through 10 research programs Through case studies (quantitative and qualitative), mid- and end-project reviews, long-term adoption studies and impact pathway analyses, ACIAR will measure the extent to which these performance criteria are: " achieved " on track " not on track. capacity building programs targeted to agricultural researchers in partner countries.
-Annual performance statement (Annual Report) · · · · · · · · · · · · · · · · · · · ement of targets rmance criteria
+Out come 1 Portfolio Budget To achieve more productive and sustainable agricultural systems for the benefit of developing countries and Australia through international agricultural research and training partnerships.
+Statements Pro gram 1 International agricultural research-for-development more productive and sustainable agriculture.
+Pu rpose To contribute to reducing poverty and improving the livelihoods of many in the Indo-Pacific region through more productive and sustainable agriculture emerging from collaborative international research.
+Performance criteria Target Corporate Plan Delivery of programs in line with the ACIAR 10-Year Strategy 2018-2027: Through annual project progress reports, mid- and end-project reviews, long-term Pidii " global research collaborations adoption studies and impact pathway analyses, case studies bilateral and regional research projects through 10 research programs (quantitative and qualitative), and financial activity indicators, as appropriate to each performance " scientific and policy capacity-building activities criteria, ACIAR will measure the extent to which these criteria are: capacity building activities " exceeding expectations " meeting expectations " not meeting expectations Annual performance statement (Annual Report) - ement of targets rmance criteria